ummarikram/SpaceInvaders/README.md

-# SPACE INVADERS C++
+# SPACE INVADERS C++ Console

 This was my first semester project in which I tried to implement the classic space invaders game using minimum functionality.

+It uses a 2-D Array of characters to store the enemies and player.

+I have also implemented basic shapes to beautify the game a bit.